 Union Gospel Mission Sacramento - Homeless Outreach

 Doxa Church is taking the next step in our partnership with the Union Gospel Mission to help serve the homeless in Sacramento.
-In addition to our interns/pastors preaching there once a month, we are looking for people willing to go and be a light in the community by serving dinner and being Jesus to the homeless on the 2nd Saturday of each month.
-If you or your small group are interested, please contact Mike Spiro.
+In addition to our interns/pastors preaching there once a month, we are looking for people willing to go and be a light in the community by serving dinner and being Jesus to the homeless.
+If you or your small group are interested, please contact Ralph King.

 Sierra Pregnancy and Health

 Contact: Tanya Flores at: email@example.com

 Sierra Pregnancy and Health is a non-profit organization that offers free: testing, ultrasound, parenting support, reproductive loss support, and education.
 If you are interested in learning how you can help with their mission please contact Tanya.

 Youth for Christ Sacramento

 Contact: Amber Pexa firstname.lastname@example.org

 At Youth For Christ Sacramento, we build authentic Christ-sharing relationships with junior high and high school students.
 We do so through on-campus lunch clubs and after-school hang outs.
 We facilitate small groups, bible studies, and much more to build relationships with teens and share Christ with them.
 If you are interested in volunteering, whether in a support role or as a mentor, please contact Amber.